-Some churches who’ve launched well have combined sending some of their leaders to large Immersions in Seattle, followed by two or three smaller, local Immersions in their own churches.
+Some churches who’ve launched well have combined sending some of their leaders to Immersions hosted in other cities, followed by two or three smaller local Immersions hosted in and for their own churches.
 For these smaller, local Immersions the objective was to get more of their local leader candidates to go through groups as participants in hopes of eventually leading.
-To ensure that these groups were well-led and set a good model for future leadership, these churches flew in some veteran leaders from the Redemption Group Network.
-These veteran leaders would co-lead with local leaders who’d been through the Immersion in Seattle.
-After a couple of cycles like this, these churches were ready to launch their ministries, led by local leaders.
-From that point on, their groups have been self-sustaining, reproducing leaders from within.

-As we’ve seen so far, during launch phase, your training plan should include plenty of Redemption Group experience for your initial leader candidates.
-These experiences will primarily contribute to their training in the areas that we’ll call the Heart and the Hands.
+These training experiences in groups will primarily contribute to the leader candidates’ training in the areas that we’ll call the Heart and the Hands.
 But they’ll need more training in those areas than they’ll get just by going through the Redemption Group cycle.
 Furthermore, they’ll need Head-oriented training as well.
 A comprehensive training plan for leaders should cover at least three aspects: the Heart, the Head and the Hands.
 Let’s have a look at each of these.

 - Demonstrates a need for God’s mercy.

 - Confesses and grieves sin honestly.

 - Faces suffering honestly and knows God’s comfort.